Reconciling Natural Science and Direct Creation

 Made in the “likeness” of the timeless, omnipotent God, the changes wrought by Adam and Eve are holistic in nature and scope, causing every aspect of their realm—at all points in finite space and linear time—to mirror their willful self-centeredness and deliberate indifference towards God at the moment of their fall.
 As evolution makes readily apparent, when every form of life engages in self-furthering action while remaining indifferent or otherwise blind to the effects of such self-centeredness on other forms of life, universal suffering and death are the inevitable result.

 At the moment of their fall, Adam and Eve not only reordered the nature of all life placed under their rule, they also reordered the basis of the material realm itself.
-This point is clearly made in Genesis 3:17 when, following Adam’s original sin, God said to him, “Cursed is the ground because of you” (NIV).
+This point is clearly made in Genesis 3:17 when, following Adam’s original sin, God said to him, “cursed is the ground because of you” (NRSV).
 The “ground” refers to the matter out of which the world is made.
 It consists of the chemical elements listed in the periodic table, and it adheres to the same laws of physics that govern the operation of matter everywhere in the universe.
 The fact that the universe contains an enormous amount of “ground” in it does not conflict with the assertion that unfallen man, who was made in the “likeness” of almighty God, possessed the capacity to alter the manner in which all of this material operates.

 Genesis not only teaches that man was made with power to reorder the foundation of the material realm that he inhabits, it further instructs that man was made with power to reorder his own creation, down to the most elemental aspects of his own being.
-According to Genesis 2:7, man was formed “from the dust of the ground” (NIV).
+According to Genesis 2:7, man was formed “from the dust of the ground” (NRSV).
 Genesis 3:17 declares that man altered the operation of this same “ground” through his decision-making.
 Together, these two verses communicate that man’s power in his original state was so prodigious that he was able to change the structural basis of his own being, a truly godlike act because it constituted a literal reordering of his own creation.

 With this reordering of his own creation because of sin, Genesis 2:17 states that man became subject to death.
 Timeless beings cannot die, for the simple reason that there is no endpoint to timelessness.
 This means Adam and Eve would have had to undergo a change from a transcendent, timeless state of existence to a finite, temporal one.
 A finite, temporal existence requires the birth of spacetime itself.
 Such an existence requires, in other words, the birth of the time-based universe as we know and experience it.
 Genesis is therefore asserting that the restructuring of the material order around time-based rules of physics is an event that occurred after the creation of man; it is asserting that time itself is a consequence of original sin.